NCIDdisplay

 - NOT: Notice of a Smart Phone Message

-• Debug mode(s) to send information to serial monitor (compile time option).
+Debug mode(s) to send information to serial monitor

 Requirements

-• NCIDdisplay is a homebrew project that requires some skills in:
+- NCIDdisplay is a homebrew project that requires some

 - soldering